-How to Add More Nuts and Seeds to Your Keto Lifestyle
+How to Add More Seeds & Nuts on Keto

 Nuts and seeds are a great way to fit more healthy fats, vitamins, minerals, fiber, and other health-promoting compounds into your keto diet.
 Let’s take a look at the best ways to incorporate more of these nutritional powerhouses into your day:

 - Snack on nuts.
 Opt for raw (and soaked for better digestibility) or dry roasted nuts.
 To make sure you aren’t over-snacking, use the nutrition charts found throughout this post to guide your portion sizes.
 For more ideas for snacking on the keto diet, explore a comprehensive list here.

 - Low-carb nut (or seed) butter.
 The best keto nut or seed butter product will be one without any added sugars, partially/fully hydrogenated oils, or high-PUFA oils.
 For the cheapest and healthiest option, try making it yourself by using this recipe as your guide.

 - Keto baked goods.
 Keto recipes for bread, muffins, cookies, and even cakes will call for nut flour(s) and/or seed meal.